vonbecmann/earley-parser/repository/EarleySyntaxTree.package/ESTDepthFirstVisitor.class/README.md

+left to right
-a depth first left to right tree visitor.
+depth first tree visitor.

-preOrderBlock - an action that it is execute in pre-order for each node. postOrderBlock - an action that it is execute in post-order for each node.
+preOrderBlock - an action that it is execute in pre-order for each tree node. postOrderBlock - an action that it is execute in post-order for each tree node.